shaonghosh/sky_tiling/README.md

 tileObj = rankedTilesGenerator.RankedTileGenerator(skymap_file)

 To construct the ranked tiles for any given telescope, we need tile-pixel association files for that telescope.
-Examples of such files could be obtained from NEMO cluster of UWM: /home/shaon/Tiling_Strategy/precompute_files .
+For testing purpose we include two such files in this repository, preComputed_ATLAS_pixel_indices_256.dat and preComputed_ZTF_pixel_indices_256.dat.
+A larger number of such files are available in NEMO cluster of UWM: /home/shaon/Tiling_Strategy/precompute_files .
 These are for the Atlas telescope.

 "getRankedTiles" method generates the ranked tiles for any telescope whose precompted tiles-pixel maps are given.
 Eample Command: [ranked_tile_indices, ranked_tile_probs] = tileObj.getRankedTiles()